tmiland/invidious-updater/README.md

    * Select an option [1-8]: 1

    * Let's go through some configuration options.

-   * Enter the desired password of your Invidious PostgreSQL database: test
-   * Enter the desired database name of your Invidious PostgreSQL database: test
+   * "Do you want to install Invidious release or master?"
+      *  1) release
+      *  2) master

+   * Select database name: invidious
-     * You entered: password: test name: test
+   * Select database password: invidious
-     * Is that correct?
-Enter y or n: y
-   * Enter the desired domain name of your Invidious instance: localhost
+   * Enter the desired domain name: localhost
-   * Are you going to serve your Invidious instance on https only?
-Type true or false: false
+   * Are you going to use https only? [true/false]: false
+     * You entered:
+     * branch: release/master
+     * domain: localhost
-     * You entered: Domain: localhost https only: false
+     * https only: false
-     * Is that correct?
-Enter y or n: y
+     * name: invidious
+     * password: invidious

    * Invidious is ready to be installed, press any key to continue...

-2. ### Update Invidious
+2. ### Update Invidious (To be rewritten)
    * No arguments (Default) Will use branch "Master" and prompt user for each step.
    * -f FORCE YES (Force yes, update, rebuild and restart Invidious)
    * -p Prune remote.
 (Deletes all stale remote-tracking branches)